 Faculty Resources & Procedures

 Faculty who would like their course(s) to be considered for inclusion in a Pathway should send a copy of the syllabus by email to the Pathway Facilitator(s) with an explanation of why the course is appropriate for the Pathway.
 The Pathway Facilitator(s), in consultation with the Pathways FCC as needed, will make recommendations regarding its inclusion.
-Please refer to the Pathway Listings for a complete list of Pathway courses and facilitators.
+Please refer to the Pathway Listings for a complete list of Pathway courses and facilitators, and click here for Pathway proposal guidelines.

 Tips for Success: Helping Students Avoid Frequent Weaknesses in Pathway Reflection Essays